NOW WITH FREE POSTAGE

 Recycling used postage stamps is a great way to raise funds for the charity.
 The price for stamps collected has increased recently to almost quadruple the value of ten years ago.
 Charities across Britain are benefiting from this, and you can help.
 When i have a bulk amount they are sent away for processing, in return i am sent a cheque which is then cashed and goes to the MNDA.

-The company that the stamps are sent to then sorts them into categories and sets selling them onto stamp collectors worldwide.
+Xchange Masters the company that the stamps & currency are sent to then sorts them into categories and sets selling them onto collectors worldwide.

-Stamp recycling is a very easy way to help charities and taking no physical effort, Simply collect the postage stamps cutting 5cm to 10cm around the stamp helps, Once collected an envelope or jiffy bag maybe shoe box or so full send them to This Address
+Recycling is a very easy way to help charities and taking no physical effort, Simply collect stamps cutting 5cm to 10cm around the stamp helps, Once collected an envelope or jiffy bag maybe shoe box or so full send them to This Address

 VOLUNTEERS NEEDED ~ A5 POSTER ETC SENT FREE